wu-hongjun/AnimKit/README.md

 ## AnimKit Utilities
 #### AnimKit Installation Script
-* Automatically install all script and icon to correct folder.
-Windows only.
+* Automatically one click solution install all scripts and icons to correct folder.
+* Only supports Windows.
 #### Animkit Shelf
-* Scalable and highly efficient shelf with multiple layers written in Python 3.
+* Scalable and highly flexible shelf with button hierarchy written in Python 3.

 ## AnimKit Tools
 #### Playblast+